awsdocs/amazon-kendra-developer-guide/doc_source/API_QuipConfiguration.md

  ** SecretArn **   <a name="Kendra-Type-QuipConfiguration-SecretArn"></a>
 The Amazon Resource Name \(ARN\) of an AWS Secrets Manager secret that contains the key\-value pairs that are required to connect to your Quip\.
 The secret must contain a JSON structure with the following keys:
 + accessToken—The token created in Quip\.
-For more information, see [Authentication for a Quip data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-slack.html#quip-authentication)\.
+For more information, see [Using a Quip data source](https://docs.aws.amazon.com/kendra/latest/dg/data-source-slack.html)\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`